matm/jQuery-File-Upload-Wiki/API.md

 ```

 The *add* method uploads files by adding them to the upload queue, the same way that files are added via the file input button or drag&drop.
-Files can also be send directly using the *send* method:
+Files can also be sent directly using the *send* method:

 ```js
 $('#fileupload').fileupload('send', {files: filesList});